rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

   - **Meta APIs**:
     - BPP MAY implement get_cancellation_reasons Meta API if it requires BAP to fetch a predefined set of cancellation reasons
     - BPP MAY implement get_rating_categories Meta API if it requires BAP to fetch a predefined set of rating categories
+  - Here is a step by step guide for [setting up a BPP using Beckn-ONIX](https://github.com/beckn/beckn-onix/blob/main/docs/user_guide.md#setting-up-a-bpp-beckn-adapter)

 #### 4.3.2 Security and Communication Infrastructure